AndreyPikunov/caption-match/README.md

 ### Notes 📝

-- Results sometimes include irrelevant images.
-It would be beneficial to display a final **score** for each result for better filtering.
+- Results sometimes include irrelevant images, so it would be beneficial to re-rank them.

 - It is easy to add more parameters, like dominant color, saturation.
 However, they may negatively interfere with caption during the querying (see next).